Balt2/CS262_Project3/DesignDecisions.md

 - We decided to use a sqlite database that remains persisted.
 This way whether the server is spun up on one machine or a different machine, the db will remain up to date--so long as the DB is commited to github and only one server is running at a time.
 - We created a class that holds all operations associated with the DB.
 This is because there is both the connection that you want to keep track of and the cursor.
 The connection is commited each time an update is made to the DB.

+- We ran into the problem of how to send messages to users that are logged in.
+We decied to have a field in the DB that coressponeded to the IP of the signed in User or -1 if they were not logged in.

 ## Client

 ### Messages